"Replacement" or "Nourishment" - Which Approach Gives Your Body the Power to Restore Optimal Hormone Levels?

 Replacement vs. Nourishment

 Fundamentally, the concept of "replacement hormones" compared to "nourishing the hormone producing glands back to health" explains why glandulars and Hormone Replacement Therapy (both bioidentical and chemical versions alike) fall short of providing optimal results.
 Replacing is like providing a crutch.
-Nourishing, on the other hand, builds internal system strength until everything goes back to normal.
+Nourishing, on the other hand, builds internal system strength until the body's own hormone production levels return to normal.

 An herb or seaweed nourishes the body back to health.
 An isolated hormone derived from an herb or a glandular concentrate, replaces the function the body would normally perform on its own, promoting laziness on the part of your hormone producing glands.

 When using cow or pig glands or glandular extracts, you are ingesting quantities and molecular compounds that are ideal for cows or pigs, but not for humans.
-By failing to provide the body proper nourishment, adding a replacement instead, you are weakening your own body's ability to regain the function of producing optimal hormone levels unique to you at any given moment.
+By failing to address the original causes of most hormone deficiencies (mineral deficiencies, chemical hormone disruptors, sugar, toxic liver, adrenal fatigue, etc.), adding a replacement instead, you are weakening your own body's ability to regain the function of producing optimal hormone levels unique to you at any given moment.

 When using bioidentical hormones derived from plants in their isolated compound forms (progesterone, testosterone, etc.), portions of the plant are left behind, resulting in the absence of the other plant compounds that Nature knew were important to the balanced functioning of the human endocrine system.
 Concentrating individual phyto-compounds found within a plant (i.e. diosgenin extracted from the soybean or yam plant then put through a number of chemical transformations to form progesterone), is not Nature in her raw form.

 "Nutrition" rather than "replacement" is the most effective approach to correcting hormone irregularities.
-The body is perfectly capable of generating all the hormones you need - providing you follow the nourishing fundamentals of the Three Essentials for Vital Health: Detoxify, Nourish & Build.
+Barring injury or surgical removal, your body is perfectly capable of generating all the hormones you need - providing you follow the nourishing fundamentals outlined in the Three Essentials for Vital Health: Detoxify, Nourish & Build – Overview.

 1. Provides an emergency dose of hormones when nothing better is working.
-(Proper education and prevention, however, will resolve this.)
+(Proper education about how to maintain and prevent endocrine depletion, however, will reduce or eliminate the need for such.)

 2. Bioidentical hormones and glandulars are an improvement over the chemical versions of the same.
-(Although, hormones created by your own body, for your own body, are far superior in quality, and are perfectly measured for the moment.)
+(Although, hormones created by our own body, for our own body, are far superior in quality, and are perfectly measured for the moment.)

 Disadvantages of BHRT and Glandular Extracts